Department for Infrastructure (Northern Ireland)

-The Department for Infrastructure (DfI, An Roinn Bonneagair; Depairment fur Infrastructure) is a devolved Northern Ireland government department in the Northern Ireland Executive.
+The Department for Infrastructure (DfI, An Roinn Bonneagair; Depairtment fur Infrastructure) is a devolved Northern Ireland government department in the Northern Ireland Executive.

 Up until May 2016, the department was called the Department for Regional Development.

 Aim

 DfI's overall aim is to "improve quality of life by securing transport and water infrastructure and shaping the region's long-term strategic development".